MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials.md

                                           </div>
                                           <div class="cardText">
                                               <h3>MR and Azure 304: Face recognition</h3>
-                                              <p>Learn how to use the Azure Face API to perform face detection and recognition in your mixed reality app.</p>
+                                              <p>Learn how to use the Azure Face API for face detection and recognition in your mixed reality app.</p>
                                           </div>
                                       </div>
                                   </div>